Estonian Cultural Garden

 History & Design:

-September 2010 marked the completion of the remodeling of the Estonian Garden’s central area.
-A large, sandstone, boat-like planter surrounded by sandstone walks has replaced the original walkway.
+September 2010 marked the completion of the remodeling of the Estonian Cultural Garden’s central area.
+A large, sandstone, boat-like planter surrounded by sandstone walks replaced the original walkway.
+The boat calls to mind the Baltic Sea, an important part of Estonian life.
+The text in a paver at the boat’s stern is also from the epic poem “Kalevipoeg.”

 Contact Erika Puussaar for more information: epuussaar@oh.rr.com.